J-Schoepplenberg/htm-rs/README.md

 This implementation scores ~95% on the classic MNIST data set.

 The accuracy score heavily depends on the pipeline that is being used and on the selection of the hyperparameters.

-### Saccades

-Traditionally, HTM processes an MNIST image by feeding the entire 28x28 image into the Spatial Pooler and training the classifier on its output.

-As an alternative, I experimented with incorporating saccades into image recognition.
-Instead of processing an image all at once, human vision relies on multiple small glimpses (saccades) focused on different regions.
-To simulate this biologically inspired approach, I divided each 28x28 MNIST image into 49 non-overlapping 4x4 patches.
-Now, the first-layer Spatial Pooler receives each patch sequentially.
-The resulting SDRs are then aggregated to maintain spatial relationships and passed to a second-layer Spatial Pooler, which integrates features and enables learning of higher-level representations.

-Despite its biological inspiration, this approach did not improve accuracy, but still achieves 95%.